laith-alskaf/ecommerce-backend-clean-architecture/README.md

 ✅ Features

-User authentication with JWT (signup, login, logout)
+- User authentication with JWT (signup, login, logout)

-Role-based access: superAdmin, admin, customer
+- Role-based access: superAdmin, admin, customer
+- SuperAdmin has full access to all data and actions
+- Admins can only manage (create, update, delete) their own products and categories

-Email verification and password reset
+- Email verification and password reset

-Product management (create, update, delete, get)
+- Product management (create, update, delete, get)
+- 🔍 Product search with optional category filter and pagination

-Category management
+- Category management

-Ownership rules: Admins can only modify their own products/categories

-Full input validation with middlewares
+- Full input validation with middlewares

 Clean code and scalable folder structure